xen-project/xen/docs/misra/deviations.rst

        If no bits are set, 0 is returned.
      - Tagged as `safe` for ECLAIR.

+   * - R11.1
+     - The conversion from a function pointer to unsigned long or (void \*) does not lose any information, provided that the target type has enough bits to store it.
+     - Tagged as `safe` for ECLAIR.

+   * - R11.1
+     - The conversion from a function pointer to a boolean has a well-known semantics that do not lead to unexpected behaviour.
+     - Tagged as `safe` for ECLAIR.

+   * - R11.2
+     - The conversion from a pointer to an incomplete type to unsigned long does not lose any information, provided that the target type has enough bits to store it.
+     - Tagged as `safe` for ECLAIR.

+   * - R11.3
+     - Conversions to object pointers that have a pointee type with a smaller (i.e., less strict) alignment requirement are safe.
+     - Tagged as `safe` for ECLAIR.

+   * - R11.6
+     - Conversions from and to integral types are safe, in the assumption that the target type has enough bits to store the value.
+       See also Section \"4.7 Arrays and Pointers\" of \"GCC_MANUAL\"
+     - Tagged as `safe` for ECLAIR.

+   * - R11.6
+     - The conversion from a pointer to a boolean has a well-known semantics that do not lead to unexpected behaviour.
+     - Tagged as `safe` for ECLAIR.

    * - R11.8
      - Violations caused by container_of are due to pointer arithmetic operations with the provided offset.
 The resulting pointer is then immediately cast back to its